LONDON – 19 JULY 2023: A revolutionary breast cancer risk stratification technology could save the NHS £287 million if adopted, a new study has found.

 Around 50,000 people are diagnosed with breast cancer in the UK each year, with around 11,500 resulting in death.
 Impacts of delays in diagnosis will result in an estimated 5000 excess deaths from breast cancer for the period 2020-2030.

 The cutting-edge technology does not rely on a traditional fixed assessment of chemical analysis.
 Instead, it uses optical scan technology to capture a unique spectral signature from each biopsy creating over 10,000 data points unique to the individual biology of a patient.
-Artificial intelligence is then used to analyse the imaging data and calculate a Digistain Prognostic Score that precisely and objectively identifies the risk of cancer recurrence.
+Artificial intelligence is then used to analyse the imaging data and calculate a Digistain Prognostic Score that objectively stratifies the risk of cancer recurrence.

 NOTES FOR EDITORS: